 - BS (Psychology), University of Notre Dame

 A non-traditional project manager, she began as a corporate anthropologist, analyzing the alignment of corporate culture with organizational strategy.
 In a natural evolution, she began implementing the system solutions and process changes which she recommended and developed.
-This analyst-through-design-to-implementation background resulted in an unusual breadth of functional management expertise.
-To this end, Hanlon holds professional certification in project management, human resources, fraud examination, sustainability, education, real estate, mortgage lending, and several human services modalities.
-She has led project teams across industries, from construction to IT implementations.
+This analyst-through-design-to-implementation brought an unusual breadth of functional management experience.
+To this end, Hanlon holds professional certifications in project management, human resources, fraud examination, sustainability, education, real estate, mortgage lending, law, and several human services modalities.
+She has led project teams across industries, from construction to IT.

 Hanlon became active in the sustainability community over a decade ago and has participated on a long list of community development boards, leading projects in the areas of water harvesting, permaculture, greenway design and sustainable infrastructure.
-She additionally was a construction project manager for multiple green renovation projects, including SFR, commercial and multi-family properties.
+She additionally was a construction project manager for a green incremental developer, including SFR, commercial and multi-family properties.
 Certified in Permaculture Design, Hanlon is most interested in creating alliances among “green” NPOs, public entities and professional organizations such as PMI to cross-pollinate skills, project opportunities and applied solutions to local development of the commons.

-She holds magna cum laude Bachelor degrees in Anthropology (French) and Religion (History), and a post-bac LLM (Law) equivalent.
-Hanlon is currently pursuing a dual master’s degree in Social Work and Urban Planning, with an emphasis on global urbanization and social equity issues.
+She holds magna cum laude Bachelor degrees in Cultural Anthropology (French) and Comparative World Religions (History), and a post-bac MLS (Law) equivalent.
+Hanlon holds dual master’s degrees in Social Work and Urban Planning, with an emphasis on global urbanization and social equity issues.